OWASP/ASVS/CONTRIBUTING.md

 | **12.4.2** | [MODIFIED] Verify that files obtained from untrusted sources are scanned by antivirus scanners to prevent upload and serving of known malicious content. | ✓ | ✓ | ✓ | 509 |
 ```

+### Translations

+We are also actively looking for translations of the 4.n branch!

+If you are interested in creating a translation, here are some pointers for how you can help us:
+* Please first of all search the repository to see if there is already a translation for your proposed language.
+We currently have completed or in-progress translations in the following languages (but please search anyway in case this list is superceeded!):
+    * German
+    * French
+    * Spanish
+    * Persian
+    * Turkish
+    * Japanese
+* If the language you are interested in appears, it would be great if you could reach out to the translator to see if you can help them.
+Often there is work to do in creating markdown files or updating the translation to keep it up to date with latest changes.
+* We would recommend basing your translation either on the v4.0.2 branch or on the bleeding edge branch.
+When you submit a pull request with your translation, please be clear about which version you have targeted.
+* Please duplicate the existing markdown files, create a new folder for your language underneath the 4.0 folder and create the translated markdown files there.
+* If you are targeting the bleeding edge, please try and monitor changes and update your translation accordingly.

+Thanks!!